Skip to content

 export API_TIMEOUT_MS="30000000" # API request timeout (milliseconds)

-# Note: The three core variables above are sufficient.
-If you do NOT set the model variables,
+# Note: the core variables above are sufficient.
+If you don't set model-related variables,

-# Claude Code will use its built-in defaults (the official Anthropic Claude series).
+# Claude Code uses its built-in default models (Anthropic's official Claude series).

 # Option 1: Reload the config file (recommended)